xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 theory,  and  certainly  not  alternatives.
 I  generally don't respond well to the textbooks that give you twenty-five different ways  to do something, but no clue as to which way best fits your needs.
-I've tried to avoid that pitfall by just showing  you ONE method, that WORKS.
+I've tried to avoid that pitfall by just showing  you _one_ method, that _works_.

 But  this is an important area.
 While  the  lexical  scanner  is hardly the most  exciting  part  of  a compiler, it often has the